 (CAUTION!)
 When you want to delete an Apache instance, stop the HTTP instance, then run:

 The site will be unregistered from HTTP administration and (CAUTION!) all files in its directory deleted.

 siteadd can use different templates to pre-populate the a site with different configuration.
-For example, siteadd ships with a configuration that makes the created site use the classic database extensions.
 This can speed up making sites if you find yourself having to repeat the same steps over and over.

 -I flag must be used):